getsling/LastFm/README.md

 See the included iOS project for examples on login, logout, getting artist info and more.

+## Example app
+There's an extensive example app available which handles login, logout, getting lots of artists in a tableview and showing their details, caching, canceling API calls, and much more.

+To install the example app, you need to use [CocoaPods](http://cocoapods.org) or install the following dependencies yourself:

+* SDWebCache
+* SDURLCache
+* KissXML

 ## Installation
 You can install LastFm with [CocoaPods](http://cocoapods.org).
 You can also get the code and drag the LastFm subfolder into your Xcode project.

 ### Requirements
 * LastFm is built using ARC and modern Objective-C syntax.
-You will need Xcode 4.4 or higher to use it in your project.
+You will need iOS 4 and Xcode 4.4 or higher to use it in your project.
 * You will need your own API key by registering at http://www.last.fm/api.
 * [KissXML](https://github.com/robbiehanson/KissXML)

-### Caching
+### HTTP Caching
 If you want all GET requests to be cached as aggressively as possible, install [SDURLCache](https://github.com/rs/SDURLCache/) (or steipete's [ARC fork](https://github.com/steipete/SDURLCache/)).
 Then, add the following code to your app delegate's `application:didFinishLaunchingWithOptions:` method:

 ```objective-c